-Investing in renewable energy is also crucial for improving the lives of the one billion people around the world who don’t have access to electricity.
+Increasing investment in renewable energy is crucial for improving the lives of the one billion people around the world who don’t have access to electricity.
 Investing in off-grid renewable energy is the best way to provide affordable and sustainable energy for the poorest communities, benefiting local businesses and households.

-We are therefore calling on the world's biggest public banks to shift all their money out of dirty fossil fuels and into sustainable, renewable energy to benefit the most vulnerable and remote communities.
-This would improve the lives of people all around the world.
+We are calling on all of the world's biggest public banks to shift all their money out of dirty fossil fuels and into sustainable, renewable energy by 2020.